 For example, an actual Money Habitudes statement is: “Even if I can afford things that will make my life easier, I will not buy them.”
 As is true with most personality tests, there is no “right” or “wrong” answer.
 Where Money Habitudes is different from other personality tests is how it’s used.
-It is more active an engaging and feels less like a test.
+It is more active and engaging and feels less like a test.

 Based on how you answer the questions, you get a money personality profile.
 Each of the statements is coded to one of six different money personality types.
 A personality assessment and evaluation step helps users interpret how they see and use money.
-A simple personality scale, people can have different combinations of the six different money personality types.
+In a simple personality scale, people can have different combinations of the six different money personality types.
 Each type has a strength of 0 to 9.